valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-backend-libraries.md

 * **Job service**

-  A process bean to manipulate camunda jobs.
+  A process bean to manipulate Camunda jobs.
 For now, only manipulation of timer event dates is supported.
 This is useful when a timer has to be changed after it has already started.
 For more information, see [here](/using-valtimo/process/process-beans/job-service.md).

 * **API responses now include charsets**

   All Valtimo API responses now include a character set in the Content-Type header.
-The Character set has been set to UTF-8.
+The character set has been set to UTF-8.

 * **New API endpoint to retrieve prefilled forms**